BrianMargolis/Musical-Shower-Caddy/README.md

 [Video.](https://youtu.be/ABHQxuqOv6U)

 ## What is the Musical Shower Caddy?
 The Musical Shower Caddy is an ensemble of instruments built from soap bottles, toothbrushes, and other items one would find in a shower caddy.
 By using the included looper pedal-like functionality, a user can use the entire ensemble of instruments to create a layered performance.
+Performing on this instrument should resemble taking a shower!
 ![Musical Shower Caddy](/images/msc.jpg)

 ## Why would you ever build something like this?
 And who would use it?